SY Transformer Feed Barley

 SY Transformer has an intermediate development rate for harvest maturity.

-SY Transformer is a medium to high tillering variety and target plant populations should be within the standard PGW Grain barley seed rate guidelines.
-Work done by Cropmark has shown yields are maximised by targeting 175-200 plants/m2 in the autumn.
+SY TRANSFORMER is a medium to high tillering variety, and target plant populations should be within the standard PGW Grain barley seed rate guidelines (pg 5).
+Work done by Cropmark Seeds Ltd has shown yields are maximised by targeting 175-200 plants/m² in the autumn.

 Disease resistance

-SY Transformer has intermediate resistance to scald and leaf rust and is mostly resistant to net blotch and powdery mildew.
-Considering this disease profile, SY Transformer will need a medium fungicide programme to focus on Scald, leaf rust and Ramularia from autumn sowings and leaf rust from late spring sowings.
+SY TRANSFORMER has intermediate resistance to scald and leaf rust, and is mostly resistant to net blotch and powdery mildew.
+Considering this disease profile, SY TRANSFORMER will need a moderate fungicide programme to focus on scald, leaf rust and Ramularia from autumn sowings, and leaf rust from late spring sowings.
+In the 2022/23 PGW Grain fungicide trial, SY TRANSFORMER produced a moderate untreated yield and fungicide responses of 2.4–5.6 t/ha and 2.1–2.8 t/ha from an autumn and spring sowing, respectively.
 Please contact your local PGW Representative for site specific recommendations.

 Disease resistance results: